 Wiley Rein regularly works with and advises the major insurer trade associations, including the American Insurance Association (AIA), the Complex Insurance Claims Litigation Association (CICLA), the National Association of Mutual Insurance Companies (NAMIC), the National Insurance Crime Bureau (NICB), and the Property Casualty Insurers Association of America (PCI), on a wide variety of issues affecting the business of insurance.
 These include questions such as insurance fraud, privacy regulation, terrorism risk, and reinsurance.
 We are closely monitoring proposals for more comprehensive federal involvement in the regulation of insurance.
 On the state level, we provide assistance in responding to legislative and regulatory initiatives and address the myriad requirements of state regulation for individual insurers and producers.

-Wiley Rein's insurance attorneys also regularly prepare amicus curiae briefs on behalf of industry trade associations addressing important legal issues and policy considerations.
-We have submitted amicus curiae briefs in many of the prominent insurance matters that have reached the United States Supreme Court, and have appeared on behalf of industry groups in precedential cases in almost every state.
+Wiley Rein's Insurance attorneys also regularly prepare amicus curiae briefs on behalf of industry trade associations addressing important legal issues and policy considerations.
+We have submitted amicus curiae briefs in many of the prominent insurance matters that have reached the Supreme Court of the United States, and have appeared on behalf of industry groups in precedential cases in almost every state.
 By invitation, Wiley Rein attorneys also frequently have participated in oral argument of particularly significant cases.